soustern/dnd_5_monster.codex/README.md

 ## Introduction

-This is a small web app that lets you search and visualise information about all Dungeons and Dragons monster present at the following database: http://www.dnd5eapi.co/
+This is a small web app that lets you search and visualise information about all Dungeons and Dragons monsters present at the following database: http://www.dnd5eapi.co/

 The data brought back from the API is presented on the front-end in an orderly and aesthetically pleasing manner.
 While designing the app, a process that had mobile as the main focus, a lot of care has been taken to make sure a hierarchy of colors and sizes was well defined and in place.

-Fluidity of content a clarity of information was achieved through the whole project.
+Fluidity of content and clarity of information were achieved through the whole project.

 ## Technologies Used

 ### NPM

-This package manager was the foundation of the project, being the responsibility for setting up everything used.
-Two custom scripts were made to quickly set up a flask server (debug mode on) and compile a main SASS file into a main CSS file.
+This package manager was the foundation of the project, being responsible for setting up everything.
+Two custom scripts were made to quickly get a flask server (debug mode on) running and compile a main SASS file into a main CSS file.

 ### HTML

 A good deal of focus was put into making the markup semantic, and the principles of BEM (Block, Element, Modifier) were applied to the class names.
-Either way, there is massive room for improvement and the app accessibility may be poor at best.
+Either way, there is massive room for improvement and the accessibility side of the app may be poor at best.

 ### SASS